India has faced Covid crisis with resilience and fortitude: Sitharaman | Business

 - United States

-India has not only faced the COVID-19 crisis with great resilience and fortitude but has also played a major role and ''walked the talk'' on the global fight against it, Union Finance Minister Nirmala Sitharaman has said.
+India has not only faced the COVID-19 crisis with great resilience and fortitude but has also played a major role and ''walked the talk'' on the global fight against the pandemic, Finance Minister Nirmala Sitharaman has said, highlighting that the measures taken by the government have set a strong foundation of the country's sustained economic growth.

 Pointing out the fast recovery of India's economy, Sitharaman in her address to the Development Committee of the World Bank said the Modi Government, besides taking economic relief measures, has also undertaken significant structural reforms to turn the crisis into an opportunity and emerge stronger.